VladimirKalachikhin/gpsdPROXY/README.md

 ##### limitations
 * VenusOS does not provide depth and AIS services.
 * The data provided by VenusOS are not reliable enough, so be careful.

+#### Signal K
+The gpsdPROXY can get data from Signal K local or via LAN.
+If it possible, gpsdPROXY find Signal K by yourself via zeroconf service or jast on standard port.

+##### Limitations
+Indeed, SignalK can be used from gpsdPROXY only local.
+Via LAN it's odd.

 ## Usage
 ```